vikram-boyapati/sogeti_carlease_app/README.md

 - **lease-rate** - microservice for calculation of lease rate.

+- **cloud-gateway-service** - microservice for wrapping all the services with API gateway.

 - Docker image for Containerisation of current solution.

 ### Prerequisite ###